savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-timer-b.jpg">
-<figcaption>Fig. 13 - The rough timing diagram I made showing this working in theory</figcaption>
+<figcaption>The rough timing diagram I made showing this working in theory</figcaption>
 </figure>

 Before I actually went to test this though, I decided to develop and test the buzzing feature.